Ralph R. Harding: Career

 Harding served in the Idaho state legislature from 1955 to 1956.
 He ran against Republican congressman Hamer Budge, a ten-year incumbent in Idaho's 2nd district in 1960.
 Harding pulled off an upset victory with 51.1 percent, winning by 4,000 votes.
 He was re-elected in 1962, but was one of the few incumbent Democrats in the U.S. House who lost to Republican challengers even as President Lyndon B. Johnson won in a landslide in 1964.
 Many attribute Harding's loss to a speech he made in the U.S. House of Representatives for criticizing LDS Apostle Ezra Taft Benson for being a "spokesman for the radical right of this nation"; Harding's congressional district was home to a large LDS population.

 Benson was Secretary of Agriculture for two terms during the Eisenhower administration.
 After he left the Department of Agriculture, Benson vigorously supported the views of John Birch Society founder Robert Welch.
 In his book "The Patriot" Welch called Eisenhower a communist sympathizer.
 In a letter, Eisenhower thanked Harding for defending him against Welch's allegations.

 After his 1964 defeat, Harding served as special assistant to the Secretary of the Air Force.
 In 1966, Harding won the Democratic nomination for the U.S. Senate, but was defeated by Republican incumbent Len Jordan in the general election.

 Harding attempted to regain the 2nd district seat again in 1978, but lost the Democratic primary to Stan Kress.
 He then worked on a variety of business ventures, including representing the Philippine sugar industry and attempting to launch an Asian version of the NBA.

 Death and legacy

 Harding died at the age of seventy-seven in Blackfoot.
 According to a news report in the Idaho Statesman, a cause of death was not released by the hospital or family at the time of his death.
-He is interred at Malad City Cemetery in Malad City.

-Harding was an active member of the Church of Jesus Christ of Latter-day Saints.
+Harding was an active member of the Church of Jesus Christ of Latter-day Saints, and is interred at Malad City Cemetery in Malad City.